woile/npt/README.md

 Usage: npt <COMMAND>

 Commands:
-  install  Install packages for the profile, if no repository provided, it defaults to nixpkgs update   Update all or specific packages search   Find a package in the registry, if no repository provided, it defaults to nixpkgs remove   Remove one or more packages shell    Open a shell with the given packages help     Print this message or the help of the given subcommand(s)
+  install (i)  Install packages for the profile, if no repository provided, it defaults to nixpkgs update (u)   Update all or specific packages search (s)   Find a package in the registry, if no repository provided, it defaults to nixpkgs remove (rm)  Remove one or more packages shell (sh)    Open a shell with the given packages help     Print this message or the help of the given subcommand(s)

 Options: